samply/beam/README.md

 ["proxy4.broker", "proxy6.broker"]
 ```

-In this case, remove these BeamIDs from the `to` field of your task and re-send.
+In this case, remove or correct these BeamIDs from the `to` field of your task and re-send.

 ### Retrieve tasks